 One extra level of regulation of banks that may provide comfort to some is the new breach reporting obligations of bank accountants under their international Code of Ethics, APES 110.
 From 1 January 2018, professional accountants will be required to report on relevant breaches of the law of both their banking customers and of their own employer bank.
 The usefulness of such a professional obligation has been raised in current debates about banking regulation.
 The Banking Act includes whistle blower provisions, including for protection and compensation.
 In so far as these Code obligations apply to receivers, and insolvency practitioners generally, there is no similar protection under the Corporations Act.

 Others can debate Ms Carnell’s call for even more accountability and transparency in insolvency practice, let alone business and banking practice.
-But, given I was able to assess Ms Carnell’s views via only a media release, those who heard her words may have other views.
+But, given that I was able to assess Ms Carnell’s views via only a media release, those who heard her words may have other views.